Amin-benabdelhafidh/wiki-project/README.md

 # wiki-project
 This is another project of the *"cs50's web programming with python and javascript"* course;\
 \
-This project's goal is to practice the basics of the 'django' framework;
+This project's goal is to practice the basics of the 'django' framework;\
+\
+\
+\
+There are two missing folders:\
+  1 - entries
+  2 - (virtuel envirement)